-Incompatible with Ca chloride, kanamycin sulfate, noradrenaline acid tartrate, pentobarbital Na, and meglumine adipiodone.
+Incompatible with Ca chloride, kanamycin sulfate, norepinephrine acid tartrate, pentobarbital Na and meglumine adipiodone.

 Chống chỉ định

-Acute asthma, narrow-angle glaucoma, bladder neck obstruction, symptomatic prostate hypertrophy, stenosing peptic ulcer.
+Narrow-angle glaucoma, symptomatic prostate hypertrophy, acute asthma attacks, stenosing peptic ulcer, bladder neck or pyloroduodenal obstruction.
 Concomitant or within 14 days of MAOI use.

 Thông tin tư vấn bệnh nhân